TryNotDying/Kaleidoscope/README.md

 This is a fully functional Kaleidoscope that works on both desktop and mobile browsers.

-The option on screen vanish after 30 second of inactivity.
+The options on the screen vanish after about 30 second of inactivity.

-Just run the html file in your desired browser.
+Just run the html file in your desired browser to experience.

-Scroll or swipe to change the Kaleidoscope.
+Scroll or swipe to shift or turn the Kaleidoscope.

-Click 'F11' to fullscreen.
+Click 'F11' to go fullscreen in your browser.

-Use this demonstration to learn and educate yourself!
+Use this to educate yourself!
 Enjoy!